UAV - Chapter 1

 "Okay, boss," William folded his arms.

-He was less worried about his own comfort, however, and more about his gear: heat was brutal on electronics, and too much time in the sun could fry the hardware.
+His own comfort mattered less than his gear: heat was brutal on electronics, and too much time in the sun could fry the hardware.
 His laptop sat open on the bench beside him, and he was using it to monitor the timeline and details of his plan.

 "They are on schedule," Victor checked his watch, ending the conversation.
 "We have a little under two minutes."

-"Why do they want him alive?"
+"Why do we need this guy alive, anyway?"
 William shifted his weight.
-"It would be a lot easier just to kill Imran."
+"It would be a lot easier just to put a bullet in Imran and steal his laptop."

 He gave Francis a long look.
-"Helen doesn't need to know.
-As far as she's concerned, Imran is getting a fair trial."
+"Helen doesn't need to know how we're motivating him.
+As far as she's concerned, Imran is a willing consultant we recruited."

 "Of course," Francis replied smoothly.
-"Do you think she knows?"
+"Do you think she'll buy that?"

-"She doesn't have the slightest clue," Victor kept his expression neutral.
+"She doesn't have the slightest clue what we're really planning," Victor kept his expression neutral.

 "And what if she figures it out?"